jovansavic/thejovan/_posts/2020-02-20-common-ui-mistakes.markdown

 ---

 ## Bad contrast, no white space, and text inconsistency.
-Those 3 mistakes can make your website look amateur (but don't worry, everyone made those mistakes), but if you take some time to fix them you will have a great looking website.
+These 3 mistakes can make your website look amateur (but don't worry, everyone made these mistakes), but if you take some time to fix them you will have a great looking website.

 <img src="/assets/images/blog/{{page.local_thumbnail}}" alt="" style="width: 100%;">